tebohl/Rose-or-Jack/README.md

 ## Methods:

-After loading our data with Pandas, we removed unecessary columns, combined features that were similar and dropped any null values.
+After loading our data with Pandas, we removed unecessary columns, combined features that were similar and dropped any null values (Rose_Jack.ipynb).
 The cleaned data was saved as a csv (titanic_cleaned.csv).
 We then prepared the data for modeling by one hot coding the gender and ticket class features and scaling using SKLearn's standard scaler.

-We trained several models on our data, with the highest accuracy resulting from the Random Forest Model.
-You can see details of the models we tried below and via the application.
+We trained several models on our data (Rose_Jack.ipynb) and tried some feature engineering (feature_engineering.ipynb), and the highest accuracy resulted from the Random Forest Classifier Model.
+You can see further details of the models we tried below and via the application.

 Once we obtained our model, we exported it along with the scaler for use in the predictor form on our application.
 We deployed our app using Heroku, which renders each HTML template and powers the form as well.